31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Throw pillows are an inexpensive way to transform your space if you’re looking for ideas on how to add hygge to your home.

 Would you like a pop of color?
-Add a throw pillow to your couch or chair that gives you that in an instant.
+Add a fluffy pillow to your couch or chair that gives you that in an instant.

 The great thing about pillows is they can add a layer of luxury, art, whimsy, rustic, beauty, or homespun novelty, depending on what pillows you pick.